kelsonyo/Money-Exchange-Management-System/README.md

 # Money-Exchange-Management-System

-Hello to those that read this.
+Hello,

-Money Exchange Management System is a project that I worked on with a team during an assignment in my school.
+The Money Exchange Management System is a project I worked on with a team during an assignment at my school.
 The work was split among us.

-In this repository, what I'm attempting to do is to recreate the entire system myself as if its an individual assignment.
+In this repository, I'm attempting to recreate the entire system myself as if it's an individual assignment.